fortmarek/appbuilders/presentation/appbuilders.md

 - How to use new ArgumentParser
 - Leveraging Swift tools support libraries
-- We should test for our errors
+- How to test our CLI tools

 ---